wizleriq/wireframing/README.md

 **Example:** A wireframe for a sign-up page may include input fields for name and email, a password field, and a submit button, showing the intended flow of the registration process.

+## Types of Wireframes

+Wireframes can vary in their level of detail and fidelity.
+The two primary types are:

+### Low-Fidelity Wireframes

+Low-fidelity wireframes are basic sketches or diagrams that focus on structure and layout rather than style or functionality.
+They often use simple shapes and placeholder text.

+- **Used When:** Early in the design process for brainstorming, rapid ideation, and early feedback.
+- **Tools:** Pen and paper, Balsamiq, whiteboards.
+- **Example:** A hand-drawn sketch showing where the header, navigation, content blocks, and footer will go.

+### High-Fidelity Wireframes

+High-fidelity wireframes are detailed and closely resemble the final product.
+They often include accurate spacing, placeholder content, and sometimes basic interactions.

+- **Used When:** Later in the design process to communicate detailed ideas to developers and stakeholders.
+- **Tools:** Figma, Adobe XD, Sketch.
+- **Example:** A digital wireframe showing specific font styles, button positions, and real content layout.